 Musculoskeletal pain plagues millions of Americans, and many are still searching for answers.
 At the onset of pain, most sufferers do what they think is right: visit a physician to obtain medication that will mask their symptoms so they can make it through the day.
 Unfortunately, some of the side effects are more dangerous than many people realize.

 Education is a vital step to guiding the public to discover the safest and most effective musculoskeletal pain relief methods.
-Performance Health is addressing the urgent need for action and education, which is why we’ve created the Safer Pain Relief campaign, a robust national effort promoting health professionals and their care as a safer alternative to opioids and NSAIDs.
-We’ve also enlisted the help of professional quarterback Drew Brees and a group of leading hands-on healthcare professionals to act as spokespeople.
+Performance Health is dedicated to the urgent need for action and education, which is why we’ve created the Safer Pain Relief campaign: a robust national campaign promoting hands-on healthcare professionals and their care as a safer alternative to opioids and NSAIDs.
+We’ve also enlisted the help of professional quarterback Drew Brees and a group of leading professionals to act as spokespeople.

 At saferpainrelief.org, we make it easy for you to get involved by providing you with resources you can use in your clinic to gain new patients and educate your local community.
 Here’s what you need to do:

 - Get Involved – We’re making you a part of the solution with tools like our free marketing kit.
 Reach out to your local community and educate them about the role you play in safer musculoskeletal pain relief.

 - Join the Network – Biofreeze Professional Finder is a free search engine that connects patients seeking hands-on health care with local professionals like you.
 Sign up today and start making a difference in your neighborhood!

 - Stay Up-To-Date – We’ve compiled a database of content from industry leaders addressing the relationship between professional care and opioid addiction.
 Read up on the latest research and insights to better inform your staff, your patients and yourself!